ericmann/JS-Banner-Rotate/readme.txt

 * Section Heading (title=Home)
 * Image Height and Width (height=200 width=900)

+= What are the shortcode parameter defaults? =

+* title=Home
+* height=300
+* width=900

+== Screenshots ==

+1. Shortcode entered in the *HTML* view edit post screen.
+2. The actual output of the banner on your blog.

 == Changelog ==

+= 1.0.2 =
+* Cleans up CSS to prevent interference with other plug-ins
+* Updates readme.txt to explain required/optional shortcode parameters and defaults
+* Updates YUI javascript libraries to the most current release
+* Tests compatability with WP 2.8.1

 = 1.0.1 =
 * First release